-Relief for Low-Income Seniors and Disabled Homeowners
+Relief for Low-Income Seniors and Homeowners with Disabilities

 - Upper tier and single tier municipalities must provide a programme of tax relief for the purpose of relieving financial hardship.
-Relief can be in the form of a deferral or cancellation of tax increases. - Wellington County and the local municipalities currently provide relief in the form of a cancellation, of any increase in taxes payable year over year up to a maximum rebate limit of \$500 per annum. - Tax cancellation, means the difference between the current year's taxes, minus the previous year's taxes as adjusted in accordance with the legislation. - The legislation also applies to tax increases for local municipal and education purposes.

-- The amount cancelled is withheld by the local municipality from amounts levied for upper tier and school board purposes. - Taxes must be paid in full for the eligible tax year, and the account must be in good standing to the satisfaction of the local Treasurer. - The intent of this policy is to provide a mechanism to assist those least able to pay a significant increase in taxes due to reassessment. - Upon consultation with member municipalities it was recommended that commencing in 2017, a minimum rebate amount of \$200 will be granted to eligible applicants no matter how small the increase. - Beginning in 2018, the policy further stipulates that qualified applicants experiencing a decrease in taxes from the previous year up to -\$200 will receive the minimum rebate of \$200 less the amount of the tax decrease.
+Relief can be in the form of a deferral or cancellation of tax increases. - Wellington County and the local municipalities currently provide relief in the form of a cancellation, of any increase in taxes payable year over year up to a maximum rebate limit of \$500 per annum. - Tax cancellation, means the difference between the current years taxes, minus the previous years taxes as adjusted in accordance with the legislation. - The legislation also applies to tax increases for local municipal and education purposes. - The amount cancelled is withheld by the local municipality from amounts levied for upper tier and school board purposes. - Taxes must be paid in full for the eligible tax year, and the account must be in good standing to the satisfaction of the local Treasurer. - The intent of this policy is to provide a mechanism to assist those least able to pay a significant increase in taxes due to reassessment. - Commencing in 2020, a minimum rebate amount of \$400 will be granted to eligible applicants, no matter how small the tax increase. - Qualified applicants experiencing a decrease in taxes from the previous year will receive the minimum rebate of \$400, less the amount of the tax decrease.

-Relief for Low-Income Seniors and Disabled Homeowners
+Relief for Low-Income Seniors and Homeowners with Disabilities